Rust-GPU/rust-gpu/tests/difftests/README.md

 3. **Output Comparison**
    - The harness reads outputs as opaque bytes.
-   - If outputs differ, the test fails.
+   - If outputs differ, the test fails with detailed error reporting.
+   - Tests can specify metadata to enable smarter epsilon-based comparisons and human display of data.

 Because the difftest harness merely runs Rust binaries in a directory, it supports testing various setups.
 For example, you can: